danielgerlag/workflow-core/README.md

 ### Announcements

 #### New related project: Conductor
 Conductor is a stand-alone workflow server as opposed to a library that uses Workflow Core internally.
-It exposes an API that allows you to store workflow definitions, track running workflows, manage events and define lambdas and scripts for usage in your workflows.
+It exposes an API that allows you to store workflow definitions, track running workflows, manage events and define custom steps and scripts for usage in your workflows.

 https://github.com/danielgerlag/conductor